scikit-fuzzy/scikit-fuzzy/README.md

   * SciPy >= 0.9
   * NetworkX >= 1.9

 and is available on PyPi!
-The lastest stable release can always be obtained and installed simply by running
+The latest stable release can always be obtained and installed simply by running

     $ pip install -U scikit-fuzzy